frontegg/frontegg-mcp-server/README.md

 1.  `get_users_for_application`: Retrieves users assigned to a specific application.
 2.  `assign_users_to_application`: Assigns users to a specific application.
 3.  `get_applications`: Fetches Frontegg applications with optional filters.
+4.  `create_agent_application`: Creates a new agent application with specified configuration including name, URLs, access type, and AI-specific settings like model provider and orchestration platform.
+5.  `update_agent_application`: Updates an existing agent application's configuration, allowing modification of properties like name, URLs, access settings, and AI integration settings.
+6.  `get_agent_applications`: Fetches a list of agent applications with optional filtering by access type, default status, active status, or specific IDs.

 **API Tokens**